kfitz/tmt_get_started/messing-around-with-the-topic-modeling-tool.md

 ## Name your topics

 Click back to your **List of Topics** page and take another look at your topics.
 Working with your partner, give each topic a name that you believe indicates its contents.
 For example, I might call the first topic **Domestic Progress**.
-(But may not!
-It's up to you.)
+You might see something different it it.

 You may find you need to return to the original speeches to get a better sense of context.
 When you're done, you should have a list of 10 topics.